 (3) Proposals will be submitted to the State Conservationist of the State in which the majority of the project area resides.

 (i) State Conservationists will evaluate proposals based on the ranking criteria established in the announcement and provide proposals recommended for funding to the Chief.

-(ii) The Chief will evaluate proposals recommended for funding and make final funding selections, in accordance with ranking factors identified in the announcement.
+(ii) The Chief will evaluate proposals recommended for funding and make final funding selections, in accordance Start Printed Page 2334with ranking factors identified in the announcement.